nesevis/exhaust/docs/EXHAUST-property-testing.md

 }
 ```

+One error type is special.
+Throwing `PropertySkip` skips the current invocation: it counts as neither pass nor failure.
+Use it when a generated value cannot meaningfully exercise the property, for example because an environmental resource is unavailable.
+Prefer encoding the condition in the generator or a `.filter` when you can, because a skip discards the iteration after its budget was spent.
+Skips are tallied in the run's `ExhaustReport`; a run that skips nearly every invocation reports a warning, and a run whose every invocation was skipped fails, because a test that asserts nothing is not testing anything. (`XCTSkip` behaves identically on platforms where XCTest is available.)

 > [!Tip]
 > The property closure may be called thousands of times during coverage, sampling, and reduction.
 Keep it as fast as possible: avoid disk I/O, network calls, and expensive setup.